MPI-ExperimentGroup/FrinexBuildService/README.md

     deletes non mandatory volumes, cache and images

 start_frinexbuild_container.sh
-    Starts the Frinex build service image, if the build service is running it will be terminated first.
+    Starts the Frinex build service container, if the build service is running it will be terminated first.

+terminate_swarm_experiments.sh
+    Terminates all running experiment instances running in the Docker swarm.

 # Image Maintenance Scripts

 generate_latest_frinexapps.sh
+    Generates the image used to compile Frinex experiemnts and tags the image as "latest".
+    Extracts the latest XSD and documentation files that will be served by HTTPD in the frinexbuild container.

 install_frinexbuild_container.sh
+    Sets up the requirements of the build server such as the frinex_db_manager and its network.
+    Generates the build server image and tags the image as "latest".
+    Runs the build server image and sets it to auto start.

 test_stable_candidate.sh
 promote_latest_to_beta.sh
+promote_beta_to_stable.sh

 # Backup Scripts

+backup_buildserver_images_and_volumes.sh

 restore_frinexbuild_backup.sh